ysmnclsknnl/ysmnclsknnl/README.md

 ##  :raising_hand_woman: Hi, I’m Yasemin
 - I am currently studying  web development at Hack Your Future and dreaming to become a skilled front-end developer  .
-I have a solid previous background in IT.
-I graduated with master degree in Computer Education and Educational Technology and worked as ICT teacher for 13 years.
+I have a solid previous background in computer programming.
+I graduated with master degree in Computer Education and Educational Technology and worked as an ICT teacher for 13 years.
 - 👀 I’m interested in Web Development
 - 💞️ I’m looking to collaborate on Html, Css, Javascript , React
 - 📫   How to reach me : yasemingungorcaliskan@gmail.com